 - If you make yourself a cup of tea, you must offer to make tea for everyone in the house.

-- Irish hospitality means as soon as a guest walks in to the door, the host must offer a cup of tay!
+- Irish hospitality means as soon as a guest walks through the door, the host must offer a cup of tay!

 Content Di Baker 2020 with courtesy to Marcus Samuelsson for the History.